 Polyclinic Now is a walk-in, urgent care clinic.
-We treat common illnesses and minor injuries.
-These include fractures, sprains, and illnesses like strep throat, colds and pink eye.
-We also provide certain vaccinations and physical exams.
+We care for common illnesses like strep throat, colds and pinkeye, and for minor injuries such as fractures and sprains.
+We also offer certain vaccinations and physical exams.

 Our clinic is staffed by board-certified doctors, nurse practitioners and physician assistants.
-We are backed by more than 200 Polyclinic primary and specialty care physicians.
+We are backed by more than 200 Polyclinic primary and specialty care doctors.

 If your illness or injury is life-threatening, or if you have symptoms like severe pain, shortness of breath or vomiting blood, always call 911.